chalmerlowe/intro_to_sprinting/class_materials/lesson_04_github_overview.md

 * Understand why GitHub is used in an open source project
 * Use some basic features of GitHub to contribute to a project, including creating a copy of the project

-A later session will show additional steps in the process such as issuing a pull request, etc.
+A later session will show additional steps in the process such as issuing a **pull request**, etc.

 # Lecture/Demos